Master of Arts in English

 - More Info: Visit the general course catalog

-Applicants to the M.A. program must hold a bachelor's degree with an undergraduate major or minor in English and a cumulative GPA of 3.0 or higher.
-Potential applicants without an undergraduate major or minor should talk with the Director of Graduate Studies to determine which undergraduate English courses they should take to prepare to apply.
+Applicants to the English M.A. program must hold a bachelor's degree with an undergraduate major or minor in English or its equivalent and a cumulative GPA of 3.0 or higher.
+Potential applicants who do not meet these minimum requirements should talk with Valerie Fridland, director of graduate studies in the Department of English, to determine which undergraduate English courses they should take before applying.

-The MA program of study in Language and Linguistics is designed primarily for students who have some background in Linguistics but did not major in the field as undergraduates.
-The program is an excellent complement to BA or advanced degrees in Anthropology, Composition and Rhetoric, English Literature, Foreign Languages, Philosophy, Psychology, or Speech Pathology.
-The MA can serve as a terminal degree, or as preparation for further study in a Linguistics Ph.D. program.
+- Language and Linguistics.
+This emphasis is designed primarily for students who have some background in linguistics but did not major in the field as undergraduates.
+The program is an excellent complement to B.A. or advanced degrees in anthropology, composition and rhetoric, English literature, foreign languages, philosophy, psychology or speech pathology.
+The M.A. can serve as a terminal degree or as preparation for further study in a linguistics Ph.D. program.

-The MA Writing emphasis is designed for students who wish to strengthen their skills as writers while deepening their understanding of literature and language.
-MA Writing students may opt for intensive study in composition research and teaching or in creative writing, with cognate work in linguistics, literature, or literacy studies.
+- Writing.
+This emphasis is designed for students who wish to strengthen their skills as writers while deepening their understanding of literature and language.
+M.A. writing students may opt for intensive study in composition research and pedagogy or in writing workshops, with cognate work in linguistics, literature or literacy studies.

 Related Degrees and Programs